PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 ## That's it!
 Good work, now you have learned the basics about using layouts and building more fancy GUIs! 🥳 It takes some practice before you're good at seeing GUIs as rows and columns, but you actually don't need much more than this to create a wide variety of layouts.
 Just look at your web browser; all GUI components in it are arranged as rows and columns!

-Excited about to learn some more?
-Then continue with [Tutorial 5.
+Excited about learning some more?
+Then continue with the tutorial [Fundamentals 5.
 Changing Page](../changing-page/).